sordina/haskell_workshop/resources/markdown/Monads.md

   1. Don't create an IO action until the last possible moment.

-  1. Be declarative, think of program as declaring a pipeline or specifying an interaction, instead of being a TODO list.
+  1. Be declarative, think of program as declaring a pipeline or specifying an interaction, instead of being a to-do list.

   1. Avoid mixing control, state and calculation.
 Instead abstract them into small composable pieces.
 For inspiration see the monad